 Jumper cables are a must for every vehicle.
 Make sure your cables are heavy-duty (thick gauge like 6, 8 or 10), copper-plated for increased conductivity, and engineered for warm and cold climates.
 Your cables should have durable rubber insulation.
 Invest in some cables that have sufficient length as well.
-Cords typically come in 12', 16', 20' and 25' lengths.
+Cords typically come in 12′, 16′, 20′ and 25′ lengths.
 Pay particular attention in consumer reviews regarding the clamps and insulation.
-Poorly-made clamps and cheap insulation are pretty common complaints for certain brands.
+Poorly-made clamps and cheap insulation are pretty common complaints about certain brands.

-Other considerations: There's no substitute for a quality car battery charger.
+Other considerations: There’s no substitute for a quality car battery charger.
 They are quite affordable and will save you a lot of trouble down the road.
 One product that seems to be getting a lot of buzz and 5-star reviews is the Battery Tender 021-0128 Battery Tender Plus 12V Battery Charger.
-However, If you are looking for a professional grade, portable car battery charger, then the Clore Automotive JNC660 Jump-N-Carry 1,700 Peak Amp 12-Volt Jump Starter is definately the best choice.
+However, If you are looking for a professional grade, portable car battery charger, then the Clore Automotive JNC660 Jump-N-Carry 1,700 Peak Amp 12-Volt Jump Starter is definitely the best choice.

-6. Aerosol Tire inflator / sealant (Flat Fixer)
+6. Aerosol Tire inflator/sealant (Flat Fixer)

 Pressurized, canned tire inflators (with sealant for tire punctures) are aerosol cans that provide a quick-fix solution to minor tire punctures.
 They will seal a puncture while inflating your tire to an extent that you can drive for a short period.
-These products may help you reach a garage for a proper repair.
+These products may help you reach a garage for proper repair.
 They are not always 100% effective but provide an option you should not be without.

-Tips: Don't drive for extended periods after applying a puncture sealant or it may ruin your tire rims or TPMS device / tire pressure sensors.
+Tips: Don’t drive for extended periods after applying a puncture sealant or it may ruin your tire rims or TPMS device/tire pressure sensors.
 Seek a proper repair at a garage immediately.
-Also, read the can's recommended storage and usage temperatures.
+Also, read the can’s recommended storage and usage temperatures.
 The product will freeze when temperatures fall below 32 degrees Fahrenheit but it will thaw once the temperature rises and still be usable.
-It's also recommended that you keep cans in a sealed container within your car.
-In the event of accidental discharge, you want to protect your car's interior.
+It’s also recommended that you keep cans in a sealed container within your car.
+In the event of an accidental discharge, you want to protect your car’s interior.

 Additional considerations: A portable air compressor is another good option in case your flat fixer does not provide enough pressure.
 Portable compressors plug into the cigarette lighter power port.
 Quality portable compressors typically start at $50.00.
-Be sure to check the amps / voltage of your vehicle to avoid blowing any fuses depending on the power draw of your air compressor.
+Be sure to check the amps/voltage of your vehicle to avoid blowing any fuses depending on the power draw of your air compressor.
 Keep in mind that an air compressor has many other uses so this could be a good investment.
 One technique to get a car out of the mud is to release approximately 1/2 of the air from the tires.
 Half-inflated tires can create more surface area and provide just enough additional traction to free a vehicle from the mud.
 Once free from the mud you would desperately need an air compressor to refill your tires.

 Keep a strong, high-capacity tow strap in your car in case you get stuck in mud or snow.
 A typical rope will not suffice in most situations.
-Tow straps are also known as recovery straps, and come at various ratings based on vehicle weight.
-You should find one that is sturdy, preferably with double-stitched webbing, and that meets or exceeds your vehicle's weight (be sure to include passenger weight and luggage when you assess capacity rating).
-Most come in 20' and 30' lengths.
+Tow straps are also known as recovery straps and come at various ratings based on vehicle weight.
+You should find one that is sturdy, preferably with double-stitched webbing, and that meets or exceeds your vehicle’s weight (be sure to include passenger weight and luggage when you assess capacity rating).
+Most come in 20′ and 30′ lengths.
 A quality tow strap should come with forged steel safety hooks that have retaining clips.

 A good gas can is always nice to have for obvious reasons.

-Additional considerations: For most people a gas can is more than sufficient.
+Additional considerations: For most people, a gas can is more than sufficient.
 However, you can take this a step further by acquiring a siphon and pump system for under $15.00.
-It's rare that you would need to siphon fuel from another vehicle but in remote regions this could be handy.
+It’s rare that you would need to siphon fuel from another vehicle but in remote regions, this could be handy.